ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 The use of client TLS certificates has not yet become common, in part because it is unclear how or what the server would check the certificate against.

-For mail-transfer-agent (MTA) to MTA communications, the use of a TLSA RR in the DNS would permit SMTP servers to check the identity of the parties trying to send email.
+For mail-transfer-agent (MTA) to MTA communications, the use of a TLSA RR as described in {{I-D.ietf-dance-client-auth}} permits the SMTP server to check the identity of the parties trying to send email.
 There are many use cases, but a major one is often dealing with authenticated relaying of email.

 ### SSH client